suren-m/cw/labs/01_docker/02_dockerfile_basics.md

 2. Create a folder called `website` and create a file inside called `index.html`.
 Type some simple markup such as below.

+    Note that filenames in linux are case sensitive.

     ```html
         <h1>Hello World</h1>
     ```